ch4xm/SlugPool/README.md

-run `npm install` inside the project directory to automatically install the required node modules.
+Run `npm install` inside the project directory to automatically install the required node modules.